Save a Prayer: Other appearances

+The song appeared in the British TV series Sex Education (season 3, episode 2).

 Cover versions

 Eagles of Death Metal version

 A cover version of the song appears on Eagles of Death Metal's 2015 album, Zipper Down.
 Duran Duran and Eagles of Death Metal played the song together on TFI Friday.
 Following the November 2015 Paris attacks, a Facebook campaign was launched to get the cover of "Save a Prayer" to number 1 on the UK Singles Chart.
 Duran Duran have stated that they will donate all their royalties from the cover to charity.
 Eagles of Death Metal's cover ultimately peaked at number 53 for the chart dated the week after the attack.

 Weekly charts

 Other versions

+In April 2003, British duo 56k released a trance version on Kontor Records, which came out in Germany and other European countries.
+In the UK, it peaked at #46 and lasted two weeks in the top 100.

 In 2014, singer-songwriter David Mead released a cover version of the song on the multi-artist compilation album Here Comes the Reign Again: The Second British Invasion.

 In December 2019, Canadian electronic duo Bob Moses released a cover version of the song on their Unplugged EP.

 In 2009, British singer-songwriter Kate Walsh released a cover version of the song on her album Peppermint Radio.